How Much Is Your Watch Worth?

 The Audemars Piguet brand has produced models that are each more iconic than the next, perpetuating the prestige of this exceptional brand for a long time to come.

 Since the beginning of the 21st century, Audemars Piguet watches have continued to break sales records, as in 2007 with the sale of an Audemars Piguet watch with perpetual calendar and moon phases, created in six pieces in 1957 and sold for the sum of 324 000.
 This record is far from being isolated, since a Jules Audemars Piguet escapement chronometer was sold for 186 313 euros in 2013.

 Generally speaking, the prices of Audemars Piguet watches are high, as these watches are highly sought-after by collectors, particularly lovers of vintage watches.
 For these models, the state of preservation is essential in determining their value.
 Limited-edition watches of iconic models can sell for several tens of thousands of euros, their value only increasing over the years.

 How do we appraise your watch?

 Making an online estimate request for your watch is simple.
 Simply complete our estimate form with a brief description and photos.
 If you have the purchase invoice for your watch or any other document that can attest to the authenticity of your watch, please do not hesitate to send it to us when you send it in.
 This information will be sent directly to one of our experts who will give you a price range and sales advice.

 A team of experts and auctioneers to appraise your watch

-If you own an Audemars Piguet watch or any other collector’s watch, request a free estimate via our online form.
+If you own an Audemars Piguet watch or any other collector’s watch, request an estimate via our online form.